mmoth-kurtis/MMotH-Fenics-UK/docs/pages/getting_started/running_a_simulation/cell_isometric_demo_page/single_cell_isometric_demo_page.md

 Summary
 -------
 A unit cube mesh consisting of six tetrahedral elements is used to model a single muscle cell tension response to a twitch calcium transient.
-<a id="raw-url" href="https://github.com/mmoth-kurtis/MMotH-Vent/blob/master/demos/cell_isometric_twitch_demo/cell_isometric_twitch_demo.json?raw=true" >Download instruction file</a>
+The instruction file can be downloaded <a href="https://github.com/mmoth-kurtis/MMotH-Vent/blob/master/demos/cell_isometric_twitch_demo/cell_isometric_twitch_demo.json" >here</a>

 Simulation Protocol
 -------------------